 The information is constantly collected in real time, giving security teams the ability to “shoulder surf” an adversary or attacker.
 This ensures that the information displayed is always the most current and relevant.
 This is in contrast to EDR solutions that need to query endpoints, which results in information that is only as good as the last query or scan performed.

 All the telemetry data collected from all endpoints can be kept for up to 90 days.

-Yes, the Falcon Data Replicator API provides complete event data that customers can ingest into their local data warehouse/data layer.
-In addition, a broad set of sophisticated and easy-to-use APIs enable applications to connect with the Falcon platform and other external data sources.
+Yes, Falcon delivers a broad set of sophisticated and easy-to-use APIs, which enable applications to connect the Falcon platform and other external data sources.

 Yes, the Falcon Insight cloud architecture enables proactive threat hunting at an unprecedented scale.
 Threat hunting increases an organization’s protection against attackers and plays a critical role in early detection of attacks and adversaries.
 Falcon Insight allows security teams to hunt across data collected for up to 90 days, returning query results within seconds and easily pivoting from one clue to the next.